Letrs Unit 2 Session 6 Check For Understanding: Exact Answer & Steps

 The Bottom Line

 Don't treat this as a test to cram for.
-Treat it as a checkpoint — a chance to verify that you genuinely understand these concepts before moving on.
+Now, treat it as a checkpoint — a chance to verify that you genuinely understand these concepts before moving on.
 If you put in the time to really grasp the material, you'll not only pass the Check for Understanding, you'll be a more effective reading teacher for it.

 You've got this.